 From then on, you log into your password manager with one (ideally super strong) master password and each time you go to a site where you have an account, your credentials will auto populate so you can login.

 You still may use a method similar to the one outlined above if you have a password you need to remember and type in an instance where a password manager won’t help.
 For example, the password manager won’t work with your Apple TV, so you’ll want a password more memorable for your Netflix account.
 Remember, you still want this to be reasonably strong because the site may have your credit card info.

 Protect Your Computer

 Along with protecting your information, you need to protect your computer, too.
 Make sure to always back up your files, both on your computer and externally.
-You should also install a firewall, anti-spyware and anti-virus software from a reputable company.
+You should also install firewall, anti-spyware and anti-virus software from a reputable company.
 Both Windows and Mac computers have good anti-virus, anti-spyware and firewall protection built-in.
 However, be aware that no anti-virus is perfect.
 You should always carefully scrutinize anything you click.

 Tax season comes but once a year, and while doing your taxes isn’t necessarily fun, having someone else file tax returns in your name in order to steal your refund is even worse.
-Just $50 worth of security software and a few password improvements are definitely worth it if it means avoiding losing thousands of dollars to thieves.
+Staying aware on your computer and a few password improvements are definitely worth it if it means avoiding losing thousands of dollars to thieves.

 Have you had an experience with tax fraud, or do you have more questions about it?
 If you’ve been the victim of identity theft, here are some tips to lessen its financial impact.
 Let us know in the comments below.

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.